tier4/CalibrationTools/calibrators/marker_radar_lidar_calibrator/README.md

 - While performing the calibration, the calibrator provides a button to delete any mismatched pairs (e.g., an object detected by both radar and lidar).
 However, some outliers may not be easily detectable by human eyes, leading to imperfect results as the calibration proceeds even with these anomalies present.
 Future enhancements will aim to improve outlier detection, thereby refining the calibration accuracy.

 - The calibrator should be able to handle different lidar and radar sensors.
-So far, We calibrated Velodyne VLS-128 lidar sensor, Pandar-40P lidar sensor, and ARS408 radar sensor with good calibration results.
+So far, We calibrated the Velodyne VLS-128 lidar sensor, Pandar-40P lidar sensor, and ARS408 radar sensor with good calibration results.

 ## Pro tips/recommendations

 - While performing the calibration, it is required that all radar reflectors and the radar itself lie on the same plane.
 The lidar does not have the same limitation.
 - During calibration, place the reflectors at various distances and ensure that the center of the radar reflector faces the radar sensor.
-- The calibration area is recommended to setup like the image below.
+- The calibration area is recommended to be setup like the image below.

 <p align="center">
     <img src="../docs/images/marker_radar_lidar_calibrator/marker_radar_lidar_vis.svg" alt="radar_reflector" width="500">